(1) Define mutable struct properties with the `prop` DSL

 Typed Structs via T::Struct

 Sorbet includes a way to define typed structs.
-They behave similarly to the
+They behave similarly to the Struct class built into Ruby, but work better with static and runtime type checking.

 Here’s a quick example: